NickP-real/itsc-vue-graphql/README.md

 # itsc-article-workshop

-This work is not finished yet, I am lazy to do now lol
+This work is finished, but no form validation and thing else

 ## Dependencies